Bloom: Designing for LLM-Augmented Behavior Change Interactions: Results

-While participants in both conditions reported changes in their attitudes towards PA, treatment participants articulated changes in their perceived benefits of PA with greater specificity and nuance.
+While participants in both conditions reported changes in their attitudes toward PA, treatment participants articulated changes in their perceived benefits of PA with greater specificity and nuance.
 Control participants spoke about changes in their mindset mostly as a result of having gotten more exercise. \textit{``I don't think it changed the way I feel about physical activity other than being more motivated to do it''} (P15).
+Meanwhile, treatment participants mentioned a far greater diversity of changes, including greater self-confidence, more self-compassion around missed activities, expanded views on what constitutes PA, and increased intrinsic enjoyment of exercise.

-Treatment participants mentioned a far greater diversity of changes, including greater self-confidence, more self-forgiveness around missed activities, expanded views on what constitutes PA, and increased intrinsic enjoyment of exercise.
 For instance, P13 expressed a greater appreciation for everyday physical activities: \textit{``My attitude going into this was, well, I don't do a lot, I'm not doing enough. [...]
 And this helped me understand that I actually am doing things.
 When I work out in the garden and I'm digging holes, [...]
 I didn't think that it was exercise or fitness in any way.''} This increase in awareness led P13 to experience a gradual shift in confidence: \textit{``Each day I got a little bit more confident. [...]
 It wasn't a light bulb moment.
-It was a small, everyday, slow build.''} Similarly, P34 linked increased awareness of movement directly to their interactions with Beebo: \textit{``It definitely has changed the way I think about it [...] if I go into the kitchen or outside or something, I'm doing all these additional steps. [...]
+It was a small, everyday, slow build.''} P27 described adopting a more self-compassionate stance toward ``bad days,'' attributing this shift to Bloom's flexibility: \textit{``Maybe this day wasn't a good day.
+It's fine because I have another day. [...] if it's not a good day, and I want to have a light workout, [Bloom] gives me that option.
+So I think that really helped me get motivated.''} Similarly, P34 linked increased awareness of movement directly to their interactions with Beebo: \textit{``It definitely has changed the way I think about it [...] if I go into the kitchen or outside or something, I'm doing all these additional steps. [...]
 I'm moving a whole lot more than I ever did.
 And I think it's because of my little Beebo.''} Lastly, some participants described an increased intrinsic enjoyment of PA, such as P1: \textit{``At first I was like, working out sucks.
 But now I'm kind of like, oh, no. It's kind of just part of what I do and I enjoy.
 I look forward to working out now.''}

 Participants often summarized these effects as cumulative rather than tied to individual features.
 P12 articulated this clearly: \textit{``I think it was more of a cumulative effect of persistent positivity [...] even though it may not come from a real person, just a persistent reminder and motivator to, you know, keep going, don't stop.''} P29 similarly described the cumulative effect of Beebo's empathy: \textit{``I feel like it was finally an app that considered that everybody's not going to go from zero to workout guru.
 It was an opportunity for someone like me [...] to incorporate my own fitness in a way that was approachable and reasonable for me.''}